 Abstract.
 I examine the factors that determine whether a grassroots social movement reaches the necessary size to achieve its goal.
 I study a collective action problem where identical individuals who value the common goal sequentially decide whether to join the movement.
 The model has two key ingredients: (i) The movement is facing a freeriding problem (i.e., while individuals want the movement to succeed, they would rather have others bear the cost of participation) and (ii) The necessary number of members to achieve success is ex-ante unknown but it can be revealed as the movement grows in size.
 The central insight is that an increase in cost of participation, such as harsher and more likely punishment for members of the movement, can lead to a drastic surge in membership.

 Abstract.
-We study a volunteer's dilemma game with sequential moves.
-If one individual exerts costly effort, a public good that benefits everyone equally is produced.
+We study the interaction of observational learning and free-riding through a dynamic volunteer's dilemma: If one individual exerts costly effort, a public good that benefits everyone equally is produced.
 The value of the public good is uncertain, and each individual receives a private signal about it.
-The central mechanism of the model is that individuals make inferences about each other's private signal by observing their action.
-We focus on the behavior of the equilibrium probability of public good provision with respect to population size and show that it is not monotonic.
-If the population is small, increasing it beyond a certain threshold leads to an upward jump in provision probability.
-Above this threshold, provision probability gradually decreases as population grows.
-This allows two observations in the presence of social learning: (i) There is a unique and finite population level that maximizes provision probability and (ii) The ``bystander effect" hinders provision only if the population is already large.
-A second result shows that the effect of effort cost on provision is ambiguous: A rise in cost can increase or decrease provision probability.
+The central mechanism is that individuals make inferences about each other's private signal by observing their action, while aware of their free-riding incentives.
+The main findings concern the probability of public good provision and information aggregation.
+First, provision probability is non-monotonic with respect to population size: If the population is small, increasing it beyond a certain threshold leads to an upward jump in provision probability.
+Above this threshold, provision probability gradually decreases with population.
+There is a unique and finite population level that maximizes provision probability, and the ``bystander effect" hinders provision only if the population is already large.
+A similar non-monotonicity arises in provision probability with respect to effort cost.
+Second, due to free-riding incentives, there are no information cascades in equilibrium even when the population is arbitrarily large: Learning becomes slower as population grows, and social learning never outweighs the private signal.